aagallag/NXBlood/README.md

    TILES000.ART-TILES017.ART
    VOXEL.DAT

+4. Copy nblood.pk3 from this repo into the nblood folder
-3. Optionally, if you want to use CD audio tracks instead of MIDI, provide FLAC/OGG recordings in following format: bloodXX.flac/ogg, where XX is track number.
+5. Optionally if you want to use CD audio tracks instead of MIDI, provide FLAC/OGG recordings in following format: bloodXX.flac/ogg, where XX is track number.
 Make sure to enable Redbook audio option in sound menu.
-4. Optionally, if you want cutscenes and you have the original CD, copy the `movie` folder into NBlood's folder (the folder itself too).
-If you have the GOG version of the game, rename `game.gog` to `game.bin` and `game.inst` to `game.cue` and mount the `cue` as a virtual CD (for example with `WinCDEmu`), there you will have the `movie` folder.
-5. Launch NBlood (on Linux, to play Cryptic Passage, launch with the `-ini CRYPTIC.INI` parameter)
+6. Launch NXBlood

+## Building NXBlood
+# Requirements
+Make sure to have setup the devkitarm toolchain with devkita64 install `switch-sdl2 switch-sdl2_mixer switch-libogg switch-libvorbis switch-flac` over pacman currently the required libFLAC packaged from pacman has undefined references, compile it yourself from https://github.com/devkitPro/pacman-packages

+# Building
+run `make PLATFORM=SWITCH`

+for various compilation options check the the [EDuke32 Wiki]

 ## PCExhumed
 A port of the PC version of Exhumed based on EDuke32